thomaslaurenson/IRDNumberScanner/README.md

 ## IRD Number Format and Validation Method

 New Zealand Inland Revenue (IR/IRD) numbers have a specified number format and validation method.
-The most current documentation (2018) from the Inland Revenue department is (http://www.ird.govt.nz/resources/e/c/ec5956fb-7427-4aba-97f6-74f54e0623c0/payroll_payday_filing_spec_2019_+v1.0.pdf)[available online as a PDF].
+The most current documentation (2018) from the Inland Revenue department is [available online as a PDF](http://www.ird.govt.nz/resources/e/c/ec5956fb-7427-4aba-97f6-74f54e0623c0/payroll_payday_filing_spec_2019_+v1.0.pdf).
 Specifically, see pages 33 to 35 of the provided link.
 Below is a summary of the IRD number structure and validation process.

 An IRD number is an eight or nine digit number consisting of the following components: